seegeek/seegeek/README.md

 # seegeek
-first see，first share
+First Scene, First See, First Share;
-A open platform for Event Video Gathering and Sharing
+An open platform for Event Video Gathering and Sharing;